ludwig-ai/ludwig-docs/docs/user_guide/integrations.md

 # Using Integrations

 Ludwig provides an extendable interface to integrate with third-party systems.
 To activate a particular integration, simply insert its flag into the command line.
-Each integration may have specific requirements and use case.
+Each integration may have specific requirements and use cases.

 # Available integrations